joshf/Burden/README.markdown

 * Overdue tasks are highlighted clearly
 * Tasks can be sorted into categories
 * Themed by Twitter Bootstrap, extra themes available through BootSwatch
-* Sort and search downloads using DataTables
+* Sort and search tasks using DataTables
 * Works well on mobile devices due to a responsive layout

 Screenshots: